coletangsy/Case-Study/README.md

 <br><br>

 ### Dataset
-The dataset used in this project is from IBM Sample Data Sets, which hosted on [Kaggle](https://www.kaggle.com/blastchar/telco-customer-churn).
+The dataset used in these Case Study Project are from Kaggle.
 For more information, please refers to the Kaggle dataset description.
 <br><br>

 ### Content